Victor-Andres-RdeTrio/RL4MCES/src/policy_update/README_policy_update.md

 - **replay.jl**: Implements a replay mechanism for reproducing predefined action sequences from historical data, supporting direct comparisons with MPC experts.

 - **behav_cloning.jl**: Enables behavioral cloning for imitation learning.
-Warning: this functionality was not included in the master thesis and was only tested during initial stages of development.
+  - *Warning: this functionality was not included in the master thesis and was only tested during initial stages of development*.

 - **stop.jl**: Implements early stopping mechanisms based on performance metrics.
-Warning: this functionality was not included in the master thesis and was only tested during initial stages of development.
+  - *Warning: this functionality was not included in the master thesis and was only tested during initial stages of development*.